VennDev/Task/README.md

 # Task
-- One task like PocketMine-PMMP but is JavaScript
+- One task like PocketMine-PMMP but is JavaScript & TypeScript